GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

         "external_update_url": "https://clients2.google.com/service/update2/crx"
       }
     ```
-4. If you are installing from a file, specify the extension's location and version by adding the following code:
+4. To install the extension from a **CRX file**, specify your extension's location in "external_crx" and the version under "external_version", like in the following example:
     ```json
       {
         "external_crx": "/home/share/extension.crx",